-- PLUS Loans: Sunsets the Grad PLUS and Parent PLUS loan programs, which currently allow borrowers to take on effectively unlimited amounts of debt. - Loan Repayment: Based on the Federal Assistance to Initiate Repayment (FAIR) Act (Rep. Owens (R-UT)), pares down the confusing array of federal student loan repayment plans to two plans: a standard 10-year "mortgage-style" plan and one income-driven repayment (IDR) plan dubbed the "repayment assistance plan".
-Current borrowers paying under one of the existing fixed repayment plans eliminated under the bill will be able to continue paying under those plans or choose to pay under the standard 10-year plan or the new repayment assistance plan. - Repayment Assistance Plan: New and current borrowers choosing the IDR assistance plan must pay 10 percent of their annual income above 150 percent of the federal poverty line (currently \$21,870 for a single individual).
+- Loan Repayment: Based on the Federal Assistance to Initiate Repayment (FAIR) Act (Rep. Owens (R-UT)), pares down the confusing array of federal student loan repayment plans to two plans: a standard 10-year "mortgage-style" plan and one income-driven repayment (IDR) plan dubbed the "repayment assistance plan".
+Current borrowers paying under one of the existing fixed repayment plans eliminated under the bill will be able to continue paying under those plans or choose to pay under the standard 10-year plan or the new repayment assistance plan. - Repayment Assistance Plan: Borrowers choosing the IDR assistance plan must pay 10 percent of their annual income above 150 percent of the federal poverty line (currently \$21,870 for a single individual).
 However, borrowers who make on-time, monthly payments will see at least half their payment applied to their loan's principal, even if the payment does not fully cover accrued interest; any remaining unpaid interest is waived.
-Caps the total amount of payments borrowers are required to pay at the amount of principal and interest owed under the standard 10year plan; this policy is also retroactive, applying to both new borrowers and those currently in repayment. - Secretarial Prohibition on New Repayment Plans: Prohibits the Secretary from creating new repayment plans and from modifying an existing repayment plan in a manner that increases costs to the government. - Loan Rehabilitation: Permits defaulted loans to go through the established process of loan rehabilitation twice,2 rather than just once, thereby providing an incentive for defaulted borrowers to get back into the habit or repaying their loans. - Interest Capitalization: Stops the predatory practices of the federal government under the student loan program by eliminating all instances of interest capitalization for current and new borrowers effective upon enactment. - Origination Fees: Includes the bipartisan Student Loan Tax Elimination Act (Rep. Smucker (R-PA)), which eliminates the administrative origination fees on new student loans.
+Caps the total amount of payments borrowers are required to pay at the amount of principal and interest owed under the standard 10-year plan and allows borrowers currently in repayment to retroactively receive this benefit if they enroll in the repayment assistance plan. - Secretarial Prohibition on New Repayment Plans: Prohibits the Secretary from creating new repayment plans and from modifying an existing repayment plan in a manner that increases costs to the government. - Loan Rehabilitation: Permits defaulted loans to go through the established process of loan rehabilitation twice, rather than just once, thereby providing an incentive for defaulted borrowers to get back into the habit or repaying their loans. - Interest Capitalization: Stops the predatory practices of the federal government under the student loan program by eliminating all instances of interest capitalization for current and new borrowers effective upon enactment. - Origination Fees: Includes the bipartisan Student Loan Tax Elimination Act (Rep. Smucker (R-PA)), which eliminates the administrative origination fees on new student loans.